Rhode Island Data

 Suicide Deaths by Gender and Year

 Overall, more males die by suicide than females.
-The number of deaths by suicide for females has been relatively consistent over the past nine years.
-The greatest number of total deaths by suicide occurred in 2013 followed by 2017 and 2019.
+The number of deaths by suicide for females has been relatively consistent over the past 10 years.
+The greatest number of total deaths by suicide occurred in 2013 followed by 2017 and 2022.

 If you would like to see Rhode Island’s suicide mortality in comparison to other states, visit CDC Suicide Mortality by State.